The Kindle Scribe software update from December 2024 brings more functionality

 Fun fact: the new Kindle Scribe does not allow you to handwrite notes on any eBook.
 No scribbling in the margins or circling words or highlighting passages.
-The best you can do is write something inside a stickie note, which remains hidden until you open it up with a stylus tap.
+The best you can do is write something inside a sticky note, which remains hidden until you open it up with a stylus tap.
 This will not do.

 I bought the Kindle Scribe not just because it’s a snazzy new gadget and I like to read eBooks but because of its stylus and handwriting feature.
 I used the stylus to great effect on a friend’s movie script, which I’d sideloaded to the device using the “email-to-kindle” method.
 I was able to jot down all kinds of notes anywhere I wanted, and it was super helpful for our discussion afterward.
 However, I had been doodling on a PDF version of my friend’s script and didn’t realize this capability would not transfer over to my own unfinished eBook titled CHAINED BIRDS: A TRUE CRIME MEMOIR, which I had uploaded for editing purposes.